deepdoctection/deepdoctection/README.md

 Everything in the overview listed below the **deep**doctection layer are necessary requirements and have to be installed separately.

 - Linux or macOS.
-(Windows is not supported but there is [Dockerfile](./docker/pytorch-cpu-jupyter/Dockerfile) available)
+(Windows is not supported but there is a [Dockerfile](./docker/pytorch-cpu-jupyter/Dockerfile) available)
 - Python >= 3.8
 - PyTorch >= 1.8 **or** Tensorflow >= 2.8 and CUDA.
 If you want to run the models provided by Tensorpack a GPU is required.
 You can run on PyTorch with a CPU only.